dbsnapper/dbsnapper/docs/quick-start.md

         postgres: postgres:latest
     ```

+The default configuration uses the PostgreSQL engine with Docker.
+Check the [Datbase Engines](/database-engines/introduction) documentation for other database options and how to configure them.

+## config check

 Next, we can check our configuration and required dependencies.
 This run some checks to verify the configuration file is valid, Docker is installed, and the specified Docker images exist locally.

 ```sh